 Dr. Sothern’s research is widely published in a multitude of peer-reviewed scientific journals and in three scientific textbooks, Safe and Effective Exercise for Overweight Youth (CRC Press, 2014), The Handbook of Pediatric Obesity: Clinical Management (Taylor and Francis, 2006) and The Handbook of Pediatric Obesity: Etiology, Pathophysiology and Prevention (Taylor and Francis, 2005).
 She also senior-authored a popular press book for parents of overweight children to use in conjunction with their pediatrician or family physician entitled Trim Kids (2001, Harper Collins).
 The Trim Kids program is recognized by the National Cancer Institute as a Research Tested Intervention Program and is acknowledged by the U. S. Surgeon General for its community dissemination in YMCA centers in Louisiana.

 Dr. Sothern led her field in establishing standardized guidelines for prescribing exercise for children with increasing levels of obesity and is best known for her work in promoting active play as a means of preventing and treating childhood obesity.
+In acknowledgement of her achievements, she received the University of New Orleans Dr. Vane Wilson Award in recognition of excellent work and service in the field of human performance and health promotion in May of 2000.
+She has been a member of the American College of Sports Medicine (ACSM) and The Obesity Society for more than twenty years, is a fellow and former council member of The Obesity Society and previously served as member of the Annual Scientific Program Planning and Education committees.
+In 2007, Dr. Sothern served as Chairman of the Publications committee and supervised the transition of the scientific journal entitled, Obesity, to publication in the Nature Publishing Group.
 She is currently an associate editor for the journal, Obesity, and serves on the editorial board of the journals, Pediatric Obesity, Childhood Obesity and Obesity: Science and Practice.
 She previously served as associate editor for the journal, International Journal of Pediatric Obesity for 4 years.
-Dr. Sothern co-founded the Pediatric Obesity Interest Group, which is now formally integrated into The Obesity Society as the Pediatric Obesity Section.
+She co-founded the Pediatric Obesity Interest Group, which is now formally integrated into The Obesity Society as the Pediatric Obesity Section.